syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 ## Step 3: Register the handler

-The [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) nuGet is a dependent package for all Syncfusion .NET MAUI controls.
+The [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) NuGet is a dependent package for all Syncfusion .NET MAUI controls.
 In the **MauiProgram.cs **file, register the handler for Syncfusion core.

 {% tabs %}
 {% highlight C# tabtitle="MauiProgram.cs" hl_lines="1 10" %}